7 - Give Us a Show Then

 Bridge of the Excalibur – December 23, 2269

-Gideon stared past him at the screens displaying hyperspace rushing by.
+Gideon stared past him at the screens displaying hyperspace.
 He rubbed the stubble on his chin trying to remember when he last shaved or showered for that matter.
-Admitting he had a point, Gideon answered, "We're so close John ... but you're right."
+Before all the drama with Galen.
+Admitting John had a point, Gideon answered, "We're close John, but you're right.
+I'm taking some time.
+You have the conn."

 Suddenly putting his hand to his ear, Lt.
-Matheson interrupted the Captain, "Sir, a gold channel message is coming in from EarthForce.
+Matheson interrupted the Captain, "Sir, gold channel message.
 Your eyes only."

-Gideon nearly shouted, "I don't know what sort of game you're playing here but I have to take an important message.
-Get Out!"
+His patience gone, Gideon landed on immediate anger.
+"I don't know what sort of game you're playing here but I have an important message.
+Leave."
 He pointed out the open door for emphasis.

-The doors closed behind him as Gideon strode over to the nearest screen.
+The doors shut behind him as Gideon strode to the nearest screen.
 "Display gold channel message."

-A sleigh being pulled by reindeer flew all over the screen.
-A jolly fat man in the red suit constantly proclaimed, 'HOHOHO, Merry Christmas!'
-When the screen cleared, the message 'Season's Greetings!
-Love Fed' appeared.
+A sleigh pulled by reindeer flew all over the screen.
+A classic Santa- white bearded, fat in the red suit, constantly proclaimed, "HOHOHO."
+When the screen cleared, the message, Feliz Navidad!
+XO Fed appeared.
+Immediately, a song wishing Matthew a merry christmas and a happy new year in spanish played from all the speakers of his quarters.

 "Last time I checked, Galen does what he wants.
 If he wants to stay then I guess you're out of luck."

-Fed's smile faded into seriousness.
-"No. I'm not.
-I know about Mars.
-You will release Galen from whatever promises he gave you and he will not go with you."
+Fed's smile faded instantly.
+"No. You're gonna release Galen from whatever promises he gave you."

 Gideon let out a disbelieving grunt.
 "Boy you guys are … arrogant doesn't even begin to describe it.
-No. I need him.
-This is something I have to do, and he owes me."
+I need him.
+This is something I have to do.
+He owes me."

-Ignoring the slight, Fed plunged forward speaking rapidly, "You are right to value Galen.
-He is freakishly smart, and the most powerful technomage our Order has seen, since ... well probably since our founding.
+Ignoring the slight, Fed plunged forward speaking rapidly, "You're right to want Galen.
+He's freakishly smart, and the most powerful technomage our Order has seen since, well, probably since our founding.
 He's like ..."
 Fed flipped the top card off the deck revealing the Ace of Spades.
-He placed it on the desk between them and said, "The best trump card in some games, but for the game you want to play on Mars, you should settle for others.
+He placed it on the desk between them and said, "The best trump card in some games, but for the game you want to play on Mars, you should settle for other cards.
 On the other hand, I am ..."
 Fed flipped the next card over, the King of Hearts.
-He placed it below the Ace of Spades.
+He placed it to the right of the Ace of Spades.
 "And currently on Mars are ..."
 He flipped four more cards rapidly off the deck, the King, Queen, Jack and Two, all of Spades, fanning them out below the king of hearts.

-"They've been looking into the facility you want into for a long time.
-Drop Galen and I'll make sure they will help you."
+"They've been studying the facility you want into for a long time.
+Drop Galen and I'll make sure they help you."

-Beginning his probes, Gideon pointed at the spades on the table and asked, "Why exactly would they listen to you?
+Time to start digging.
+Beginning his probes, Gideon pointed at the spades on the table and asked, "Why exactly would they listen to you?"

-Fed grinned wickedly, "Because I can charm anyone and … there is a good chance they will answer to me one day, and so want to stay on my good side."
+Fed grinned wickedly, "Because I'm charming and there is a good chance they will answer to me one day.
+So they'll want to stay on my good side."

-The Captain was surprised by a direct answer from a technomage.
-He was a leader of some kind or at least he claimed to be.
-Even though, Gideon would not follow him into the dining hall, forget Mars.
+The direct and blunt answer surprised Gideon.
+A leader of some kind or at least he claimed to be.
+Even though, at this point Gideon wouldn't follow him into the dining hall, forget Mars.

-"How am I suppose to 'drop Galen' exactly?"
+"How am I supposed to drop Galen exactly?"

-Fed answered him as if Gideon's already agreed to his plans, "Do what I ask now, and it shouldn't be too hard.
-You already look like shit," He put up his hands defensively, "No offence Captain.
+Fed answered him as if Gideon had already agreed to his plans, "Do what I ask, and it shouldn't be too hard.
+You already look like shit," Fed put up his hands apologetically, "No offense Captain.
 God knows I've had my off days.
-I can make it appear worse, slowly, as we head to Earth.
-When we arrive you will tell Galen you don't need his help right away because you need a little vacation.
-I will have to teach you how to lie effectively to Galen, but that shouldn't take long.
-In the end he will come with me and while we are gone I suspect you will be able to conclude your 'business' on Mars."
+When we arrive you'll tell Galen you don't need his help because you need a vacation.
+I will have to teach you how to lie effectively to Galen, but that shouldn't be too hard given your love of poker."

-Unsatisfied, Gideon asked the obvious question, "Why the hell are you doing all this?"
+Unsatisfied, Gideon asked the obvious question, "Why the hell are you doing this?"

 "Because I have to reach ..."
 He flipped the top card and placed the Queen of Hearts next to the King of Hearts.
 "A fellow technomage is trapped and I need Galen's help to rescue her."

-A rescue was not at all what Gideon expected.
-It leeched away some of his contempt.
-Instead, he wondered at Fed's aggressive and overly informative approach.
-A sense of déjà-vu settled in as he thought about Galen's behavior before the Well of Forever.
+Another frank answer.
+A rescue mission.
+Not at all what Gideon expected.
+That leeched away his contempt.
+His instincts urged him to help.
+After what happened to him and the Cerberus, he'd never leave anyone behind to rot.
+As he wondered at Fed's aggressive and overly informative approach, a sense of déjà-vu settled in as he thought about Galen's behavior before the Well of Forever.
 He decided to jump to the end game.

 "And if I refuse?"